ethanjjjjjjj/caddy-docker-ansible/README.md

-Quick ansible role to build and run a Caddy contianer which includes the Dloudflare DNS module.
+Quick ansible role to build and run a Caddy container which includes the Cloudflare DNS module.

-Modules are configurable under vars/main.yaml
+Modules are configurable under vars/main.yaml and Caddyfile is placed under files/Caddyfile